Causal Message Passing for Experiments with Unknown and General Network Interference: Problem Formulation and Main Results

+One can interpret the specification in \eqref{eq:outcome_function_matrix} as follows: If we exclude the noise term $\Vnoise{}{t}$, the potential outcome for unit $n$ at time $t+1$ is a weighted combination of ``messages'' it receives from all other units.
+Each message is a (nonlinear) function of the outcome of the sending unit at time~$t$, its entire treatment assignment, and its covariate vector.
+This is expressed as $\outcomeD{}{n}{t+1}=\sum_{i\in [N]} \IMatGl{ni}{t} \outcomeg{t}{}(\outcomeD{}{i}{t},\Vtreatment{i}{},\Vcovar{i}) $.
 The potential outcome $\outcomeD{}{n}{t+1}$ will subsequently be used in the message that unit $n$ sends to other units in future periods.
 Tracing back in time and interpreting each $\outcomeD{}{i}{t}$ as a weighted combination of the messages it receives from other units at time $t$, the impact of unit $i$ on unit $n$ is shaped by a combination of the impacts it receives from other units, combined with the treatment assignment and personal characteristics of unit $i$.
-This message exchange encapsulates the interference effect within the network of individuals.
+This message exchange captures dynamics of the interference effect within the network of units.
+A more detailed discussion of this message-passing interpretation, including the absence of the well-known Onsager term present in AMP formulations, is deferred to Appendix \S\NIasMPHD.

-It is worth noting that in the literature on message-passing algorithms, the message from unit $i$ to $n$ differs slightly from the description above.
-Specifically, the message from each unit $i$ to $n$ is as described, but it omits the message received from $n$ in the prior period.
-If we represent the message from unit $i$ to $n$ at time $t+1$ by $\FMessage{i}{n}{t+1}{}$, then $\FMessage{i}{n}{t+1}{}= \outcomeg{t}{} ( \sum_{j\in[N]\setminus n} \IMatGl{ij}{t} \FMessage{j}{i}{t}{} , \Vtreatment{j}{} , \Vcovar{j} )$.
-However, in the large $N$ regime, this is approximately equivalent to the simpler specification in Eq.~\eqref{eq:NI_as_MP_message_simple}.
-This approximation underpins the AMP algorithm.
-For completeness, we provide this heuristic argument, that has also appeared in AMP literature, in Appendix~\ref{NI_as_MP_HD}.
-Additionally, in the AMP literature, this exercise often leads to a dynamic as in Eq. \eqref{eq:outcome_function_matrix} that also incorporates a memory term involving $\outcomeg{t-1}{}(\Voutcome{}{}{t-1} ,\Mtreatment{}{}, \covar)$, also known as the Onsager term.
-However, in our context, this term disappears since the matrix $\IMatG{t}$ is not symmetric.